Maxwell-independence: a new rank estimate for 3D rigidity matroids: Main Result and Proof

-In the following we fill in the pieces of the above proof.
-We prove Observation \ref{obs:vmmr}, Theorem \ref{thm:comb}, Lemma \ref{lem:assign} and Theorem \ref{thm:weakrankIE}. \begin{obs} Let $\M$ be a maximal Maxwell-independent set of a graph $G=(V, E)$.
-Let $\X=\{\M_1, \M_2,$ $\ldots, \M_n\}$ be any cover by vertex-maximal components of $\M$.
-Let $\I_{\M}$ be a maximal independent set of $\M$ and extend $\I_{\M}$ to a maximal independent set $\I$ of $G$.
-Let $\A = \I\setminus\I_{\M}$.
-Then \begin{enumerate}[(a)] \item $\X$ forms a 2-thin cover of $\M$ and \item $\X$ forms a strong 2-thin cover of $\M$.
+This following proposition gives a useful property of a cover of a Maxwell-independent subgraph by vertex-maximal components. \begin{obs} Let $\M$ be a Maxwell-independent graph.
+Let $\X=\{e_1, \ldots, e_k,$ $\M_1, \M_2, \ldots, \M_m\}$ be a cover of $\M$ by vertex-maximal components, where $e_1, \ldots, e_k$ are edge components and $\M_1, \M_2, \ldots, \M_m$ are non-trivial components.
+Then \begin{enumerate}[(a)] \item $\X$ is a 2-thin cover of $\M$. \item $\X$ is strong 2-thin.

-\item If $\X$ is the complete collection of vertex-maximal components of $\M$ and $\M$ does not have Maxwell count $6$, then for each edge $e=(u, v)$ in $\A$, there exists at least one $\M_i$ such that $u\in \M_i$ and $v\in \M_i$.
-If we partition $\A$ into $\cup_i \A_i$, where each $\A_i$ is contained in an $\M_i$ of $\M$, then we have \end{enumerate} \end{obs} \begin{proof} \begin{enumerate}[(a)] \item Suppose $\M_j$ and $\M_k$ are two vertex-maximal components in $\M$.
-If $\M_j$ and $\M_k$ share more than $2$ vertices, then their union will be Maxwell-rigid, since $\M$ is Maxwell-independent and $\M_j \cup \M_k$ will have Maxwell count at most $6$. \item Suppose $\M_j$ and $\M_k$ are two vertex-maximal components in $\M$.
-If they $\M_j$ and $\M_k$ share two vertices but do not share an edge, then their union will also be Maxwell-rigid, which violates the vertex-maximal property of $\M_j$ and $\M_k$.

-\item Assume there is an edge $e=(u, v) \in \A$ such that $u$ and $v$ are not both inside any vertex-maximal components of $\M$.
-Then $e$ itself becomes a component of $\M \cup \{e\}$.
-Then $\M \cup \{e\}$ is also Maxwell-independent, since $\M$ does not have Maxwell count $6$.
-This contradicts to the fact that $\M$ is maximal Maxwell-independent of $G$.